porrey/SoE/README.md

 where **`/dev/tty.usbserial-1430`** is the name of my USB to TTL Serial cable.
 This cable can be purchased from Adafruit or possibly on Amazon.

 [USB to TTL Serial Cable from Adafruit](https://www.adafruit.com/product/954)

+> NOTE I show the RTS and CTS wires connected but they were uneccessary in my application (and not connected in my final device).
+If communications with your device does not work you can try connecting them, otherwise leave them disconnected if your device works without them.

 ### Hardware